christabor/flask_jsondash/README.md

 To see a list of all your callbacks by chart, you can call `jsondash.api.listCallbacks()`;

+#### Custom events

+Several events are triggered throughout the process and can be listened to by your own callbacks, or just other code you have embedded in your application:

+`jsondash.editform.loaded`: When the editform has been opened and loaded with current data.

+See all events [in app.js](flask_jsondash/static/js/app.js) under `EVENTS`.

 ## Versioning

 This project uses [semantic versioning](http://semver.org) for releases.
 However, the **master branch is considered to be unstable** as it represents "bleeding edge", with updates, hotfixes, etc... which will eventually get tagged with a release.
 If you want to use a stable version, *make sure to pin the specific release* you want to target.